-The meta-model of figure 1 shows the relationship between the principal users and the information system technology) within an organization. their work, Vidal and Petit (2009) made a literature review on the principal definitions of the information system.
-The absence of a consensual definition among researchers shows polysemy surrounding the definition of the concept of information system.
+The meta-model of figure 1 shows the relationship between the principal users and the information system (or technology) within an organization.
+In their work, Vidal and Petit (2009) made a literature review on the principal definitions of the information system.
+The absence of a consensual definition among the researchers shows polysemy surrounding the definition of the concept of information system.
 Based on the work of Simon (1947) and those of Rowe and Reix (2002), we define the information system as a set of social actors that store and process the information-representations via technological artefacts of information.
-This technological artefact, i.e. information system or information technology (IS/IT), is not perceived in the same way by the different users in the organization.
+This technological artefact, i.e. the information system or information technology (IS/IT), is not perceived in the same way by the different users in the organization.
 This artefact can be regarded as social construct that is governed by relations of communication, sharing, and reuse of information between users.
 Any user (decision-makers, system designer, end-user) is in continuous interaction with the IS/IT.
 In addition, this user is in continuous and ongoing interactions with other types of users in the organization through IS / IT.
 In this sense, Lamb and Kling qualify the user as being a social actor.
 The social aspect is seen through the key dimensions of the user of IS/TI (i.e. affiliations, environments, interactions, identities).
 So, this meta-model is based on the sense of criticism as proposed by Doolin and Lowe (2002) of the user in his process of search for information.
-It assumes that the IS/IT is a means which contributes to the development of the network socio-technique of Callon as criticized and enriched by Doolin and Lowe (2002).
-This network must be structuring, on the one hand, to give a good sense to the information that it permits to share and, secondly, to allow a critical analysis of this information by the user.
-As that was raised by Elbanna (2010), the risk to reject a system is not null even in phase of postimplementation.
-Therefore, this metamodel of the user assumes that the IS / IT must be able to manage and deal with new business processes of the organization and to maintain the power game between different users while allowing selective access to data.
+It assumes that the IS/IT is a means which contributes to the development of the network sociotechnique of Callon as criticized and enriched by Doolin and to give a good sense to the information that it permits to share and, secondly, to allow a critical analysis of this information by the user.
+As that was raised by Elbanna (2010), the risk to reject a system is not null even in phase of post-implementation.